magneticio/vamp.io/content/documentation/installation/kubernetes.md

 {{< /note >}}

 Now we can access our `sava` service on `http://104.155.24.47:9050`

+In the Kubernetes dashboard you will see the external endpoint appear with a hyperlink icon behind it in the "Services" overview when the external gateway of your deployment is available.
+You can recognise it by the port that's included in the endpoint that you have defined in your blueprint gateway definition.

 The default Kubernetes service type can be set in configuration: `vamp.container-driver.kubernetes.service-type`, possible values are `LoadBalancer` or `NodePort`.
 We can also access gateways using virtual hosts.
 Vamp Gateway Agent service is on IP `146.148.22.145` in this example, so:
 ```bash